bharath8121/advnaced_c_library/README.md

 # advnaced_c_library
-Implementation of python lists, sets and dictionaries in C.
+Implementation of dynamic typed lists, sets and dictionaries in C.